Good to see you are planning to trek the Manaslu Circuit!

-Please note there is a syndicate of vehicles in between Arughat and Soti Khola Section, which means there is no direct local bus in between Kathmandu and Soti Khola.
+Please note there is a syndicate of vehicles between Arughat and Soti Khola Section, which means there is no direct local bus between Kathmandu and Soti Khola.
 Once arriving in Arughat, you will need to switch to another local bus or local jeep for Soti Khola.
-However, private jeeps can go directly from Kathmandu to Soti Khola if they are registered with the Ministry of Transport under tourist transport service.
+However, private jeeps can go directly from Kathmandu to Soti Khola if they are registered with the Ministry of Transport under the tourist transport service.
 Read more about ground transport necessary for Manaslu circuit and Tsum valley trek.

 Kathmandu to Soti Khola via Arughat